jpg6453/food-factory/README.md

 - Again, moving forward users will only be able to edit **their** own uploads.

 ## Features Left to Implement
-**View More button/pagination**
+**Load More button/pagination**
-- To load more results not contained in viewport.
-Tried this with ```limit``` but couldnt get it to work.
+- To render data in batches to load more results not contained in viewport.
+Tried this with ```limit``` but could not get it to work.
+**Custom 404 page**
+- To provide nav options for the user when a 404 error occurs.

+**Flash messages in Flask**
+- To give  confirmation feedback to the user when they have carried out **add/edit/delete** operations.

 **Shopping list**
 - Build a shopping list from the recipe(s) ingredients list with ability to delete out ingredients already in the store cupboard.

 **User login**
 - Although authentication was not a requirement for this project, a login area would be a nice feature , otherwise a user could anonymously delete all the contents of the database.
-The ability to add/edit/delete recipes could be made functionality only avilable when logged in.
+The ability to add/edit/delete recipes could be made functionality only available when logged in and also restricted to those records initially added by that user.

 **Text Search Field**